lakshyaaggarwal2002/Rubber-Ducky/README.md

 1. Raspberry Pi Pico: A microcontroller board used as the base platform for the rubber ducky device.
-2. Programming Language: The rubber ducky script, Circuit Python.
+2. Programming Language: The rubber ducky script, Python.
 3. Rubber Ducky Firmware: The firmware used in the project is an open-source firmware developed by the community that emulates a USB keyboard and can execute scripts on a target system.
 4. Operating System: The target Windows laptop is running a compatible operating system such as Windows 10.
 5. Kali Linux: A Linux-based operating system used to control and monitor the rubber ducky device and the target Windows laptop.